 Just remember that you only need to pay overnight funding charges if your position is held overnight.

 Since the mid-‘90s, the term has become a lot more popular in the spot Forex market because of the rapid growth that foreign exchange (or “FX”) has experienced.
 Since that time, many individuals and organizations have tried their luck at the IB business — and crashed and burned in the process.
 Many thought that because Forex was the “sexy” market to be in, their success was guaranteed.
 It’s really not that simple.
-Becoming a Forex Introducing Broker is easy, but running a successful IB business takes prudent planning and good execution.
+Becoming a Forex Introducing Broker in Kenya is easy, but running a successful IB business takes prudent planning and good execution.
 It’s very important that you follow the recommendations laid out in this Forex IB Manual guide — that is if your goal is to experience ongoing and long term success.

 The idea behind it is that you promote forex trading in Kenya, earning a commission - up to $2.000 CPA or up to 50% Revenue Share - if people actually end up opening an account thanks to your efforts.